Rhizome-Conifer/conifer/README.md

 - `/frontend` - A React-based frontend application, running in Node.js.
 The frontend a modern interface for Webrecorder and uses the backend api.
 All user access goes through frontend (after nginx).

-- `/nginx` - A custom nginx deployment to provide routing and cacheing.
+- `/nginx` - A custom nginx deployment to provide routing and caching.

 - `redis` - A Redis instance that stores all of the Webrecorder state (other than WARC and CDXJ).